amyhupe/amyhupe.co.uk/src/articles/2020-04-09-why-you-dont-need-a-separate-design-system-for-internal-services.md

 	</figure>
 </div>

 _(Note: the approach shown in the last example could be just as useful for a regularly-accessed consumer-facing service like an email inbox.
-If we’d tucked it away in a separate design system for staff services, we might have missed this opportunity.)_
+If we’d tucked it away in a separate design system for internal services, we might have missed this opportunity.)_

 In both cases described above, the button in question can be designed and built identically, but the usage guidance needs to acknowledge and accommodate the different scenarios.